microsoft/Kusto-Query-Language/doc/basketplugin.md

-description: This article describes basket plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/23/2022
+description: This article describes basket plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/13/2022
 ---
 # basket plugin

-The `basket` plugin finds frequent patterns of attributes in the data.
-It returns the patterns that pass a frequency threshold for the query.
-The `basket` plugin is guaranteed to find every frequent pattern in the data, but isn't guaranteed to have polynomial runtime.
-The runtime of the query relates in linear fashion to the number of rows, but can be exponential to the number of columns (dimensions).
-The `basket` plugin is based on the Apriori algorithm originally developed for basket analysis data mining.
-The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.
+The `basket` plugin finds frequent patterns of attributes in the data and returns the patterns that pass a frequency threshold in that data.
+A pattern represents a subset of the rows that have the same value across one or more columns.
+The `basket` plugin is based on the [Apriori algorithm](https://en.wikipedia.org/wiki/Association_rule_learning#Apriori_algorithm) originally developed for basket analysis data mining.

 ## Syntax